 Taubman is a much smaller company with interests in just 24 properties, valued by the advisory firm at about $11 billion.
 But it’s widely viewed by observers to be the highest-quality mall operator in the country with the best anchor tenants and mix of stores.

 Long after the 2003 takeover bid, the M&A drum continued to beat.

 Most notably, activist investor Jonathan Litt took a position in Taubman in 2016 and started pushing for changes to the company’s corporate governance.
-The Taubman family owns roughly 2.9 percent of the company’s stock.
-But due to the REIT’s dual-class share structure the Taubman’s control 30 percent of the voting rights.
+The Taubman family owns roughly 2.9 percent of the company’s common stock.
+But through ownership of preferred shares under the REIT’s dual-class share structure, the Taubmans control about 30 percent of the voting rights.

 That means a hostile bidder would need to convince six of the board’s nine members to vote in favor of a sale.

 Another advantage the family held was the board’s staggered structure, meaning all nine directors normally stood for election at different times instead of at the annual meeting.
 Litt unsuccessfully pushed to unseat Bobby Taubman from the company’s board.
 But he did prevail in compelling the REIT to hold de-staggered elections.

 In an open letter to investor’s last year, the activist investor hinted at the possibility of waging a contentious proxy contest this year.